Back To Top

 Amy Lockwood

 I'm Amy, Ideal Home's Sleep Editor and Certified Expert in all things sleep-related.
-I've spent the last four years testing sleep products by night and sharing my findings with our readers by day.
+I've spent the last five years testing sleep products by night and sharing my findings with our readers by day.
 That includes sleeping on more than 50 different pillows (and counting) to find the best in class.
 All in all, that's over 10,000 hours of at-home pillow testing under my belt!

 Before creating this shortlist, I slept on each pillow for at least three nights (in most cases far longer) on my own bed to assess its comfort when side, back, and stomach sleeping.

-This guide includes only those six pillows that performed the very best during my tests.
+This guide includes only those pillows that performed the very best during my tests.
 I regularly update this guide and remove any pillows that don't make the grade long-term, whether that's due to escaping feathers, not washing well, or flattening over time.

 A group of pillows of different shapes and sizes on a bed with grey linen bedding